 So if you weigh 200 pounds, a one-legged squat is approximately the same as front squatting two 70-pound kettlebells, for example, in terms of load per leg.

-That isn’t off the charts strong by any means, but what it tells us is that you can get into the “heavy” neighborhood without relying on any equipment.
-Donnie Thompson, a mountain of a man who squats over 1000 pounds, does his double KB front squats with two 88 pounds (40 kg) bells – so we are in the neighborhood.
+That isn’t off the charts strong by any means, but it tells us that you can get into the “heavy” neighborhood without relying on equipment.
+Donnie Thompson, a mountain man who squats over 1000 pounds, does his double KB front squats with two 88 pounds (40 kg) bells – so we are in the neighborhood.

 If you ever find yourself without a squat rack or some kettlebells, you have the freedom to strengthen your legs.

 So go ahead and try it to establish a baseline.
 Let’s do this.
 Stick one leg out and descend slowly, butt to heel, and come back up.

-If you want to quickly turn your leg to jello, go real slow like this:
+If you want to turn your leg to jello quickly, go real slow like this:

 Don’t worry if you have failed.
 I used to be in the same boat.
 It isn’t easy.

-I once heard a trainer who worked with a professional football team say that it would take him 15 minutes to teach this move to professional football players, some of the best athletes around.
+I once heard a trainer who worked with a professional football team say that it would take 15 minutes to teach this move to professional football players, some of the best athletes.